My healthy crab cakes recipe is gonna make your seafood dreams come true! Pair it with my lemon dill aioli for best results.

 Plain crab meat is one of the healthiest seafood proteins you can eat.
 (I know, right?
 This is music to my ears too!)
 According to the USDA National Nutrient Database, crab meat only has 106 calories for every 100 grams.

 It’s packed with protein (which is crucial when you're trying to build and maintain muscle).
-It also has omega-3 fatty acids, vitamin B12, and selenium, which help prevent various conditions like as heart attacks, anemia, and dementia.
+It also has omega-3 fatty acids, vitamin B12, and selenium.

 I personally love adding crab meat to my diet because it's a versatile protein and super tasty even on its own.
 Yum!